ChronicChannel-test/CIC-test-naei-multigroup-viewer/bubblechart/README.md

 Data is loaded from Supabase tables:
 - `naei_global_t_pollutant` - Pollutant definitions and units
-- `naei_global_t_category` - Emission source group definitions
+- `naei_global_t_category` - Emission source category definitions
 - `naei_2023ds_t_category_data` - Time-series data (1970-2023)

 ### Activity Data

-"Activity Data" is included in the NAEI dataset as a special "pollutant" that represents the underlying activity level for each emission source group (e.g., fuel consumption, vehicle-km traveled, etc.).
+"Activity Data" is included in the NAEI dataset as a special "pollutant" that represents the underlying activity level for each emission source category (e.g., fuel consumption, vehicle-km traveled, etc.).
 This allows visualization of how emissions scale with activity levels.

 ## Usage

 1. **Select Year**: Choose a single year from the dropdown
 2. **Select Pollutant**: Choose the pollutant to display on the y-axis
-3. **Select Groups**: Check up to 10 emission source groups to include
+3. **Select Categories**: Check up to 10 emission source categories to include
 4. **Draw Chart**: Click "Draw Chart" to visualize the relationship
 5. **Share/Export**: Use the share button to copy URL or image, or download as PNG